openstack/charms.openstack/README.md

 ## The `ConfigurationAdapter`

-The `ConfigurationAdapter` class simply provides _snapshot_ of the configuration opentions for the current charm, such that they can be accessed as attributes of an instance of the class.  e.g. rather than `config('vip')` then user can use `c_adapter.vip`.
+The `ConfigurationAdapter` class simply provides _snapshot_ of the configuration options for the current charm, such that they can be accessed as attributes of an instance of the class.  e.g. rather than `config('vip')` then user can use `c_adapter.vip`.